Login

 Morning Carousel

-The carousel of activities which take place at the beginning of each day, enable all children to develop the skills necessary to be successful in writing.
+We often lead a carousel of activities which take place at the beginning of each day to enable all children to develop the skills necessary to be successful in a wide range of areas.
+These include:

-• Craft and art activities develop fine motor skills, which help to develop an effective pencil grip and pencil control.
+• Craft activities to develop fine motor skills, which help to develop an effective pencil grip and pencil control.

-The timing of the walk or run is such that all children have fresh air and exercise, following focused activities.
+Early in the day a planned 'runtime' ensures that all children have fresh air and exercise, following morning focused activities.
 It is designed to be 'down time' for the brain, necessary for the assimilation of skills learned.
+It is also a time when they can develop their physical abilities outdoors as well as engage in social games and activities alongside their peers whilst exploring the world around them.

 Please refer to the Early Years Foundation Stage Policy Here in our Policies Section for further details.